Are the COVID-19 vaccines safe?

 How much does the vaccine cost?

 The COVID-19 vaccine is available at no cost to you regardless of if you have health insurance.
 If you do have insurance, your insurance will be billed for an administration fee only, but you will not be charged.
 No patient without insurance will be turned away.

-What are the differences between the Moderna, Pfizer and Janssen (Johnson & Johnson) vaccines?
+What are the differences between the Moderna, Pfizer and Johnson & Johnson vaccines?

 Clinical trial data show the FDA-approved Moderna and Pfizer COVID-19 vaccines are equally effective after vaccination -- 95% for Pfizer and 94.1% for Moderna -- and are safe for most adults and across different ethnic and racial groups.
 The vaccines were studied extensively and tested successfully in 30,000 people before receiving FDA approval.
 Since approval, they have been safely administered to tens of millions of people.